Skip to main content

 Volunteers

 We are open to volunteers from Rice Military and surrounding neighborhoods.
 For those who have the resources to do so, we contribute $100 per household as needed for expenses.
 We volunteers cover all expenses, including seed, fertilizer and major equipment.
 The City of Houston provides the location in the park and water.
 The main requirement to be a volunteer is to come in a sharing, cooperative spirit.
+To start, just come join us for our common work day to see what you think.

 Work days/time